-Focussed Ion Beam is a similar technique to the SEM, with the exception that a beam of excited ions are used instead of the conventional electron beam.
+Focussed Ion Beam is a similar technique to the SEM, with the exception that a beam of excited ions is used instead of the conventional electron beam.
 The ion beam can be used to vaporise material from the sample surface and is capable of ‘micro-machining’ trenches, troughs and remove layers etc. to reveal sections or surfaces of interest for imaging and EBSD examination.
-In the case of dual beam instruments that have the capability of focussing both ion and electron beams onto the same region of the sample, the prospect of sample preparation in-situ and under vacuum becomes a reality.
+Normally Focussed ion beam column are installed on dual beam or FIB-SEM instruments which have the capability of focussing both ion and electron beams onto the same region of the sample, the prospect of sample preparation in-situ and under vacuum becomes a reality.
 Certain materials are reactive or oxidise easily which makes preparation by conventional methods impossible.
 FIB also creates the possibility of preparing materials that are too soft for conventional preparation.

-Because the technique can expose surfaces that are directly suitable for EBSD, without any further preparation or conditioning and on a microscopic scale, it is especially useful in the semiconductor industry where ever smaller device geometry rules out conventional preparation methods.
+Because the technique can expose surfaces that are directly suitable for EBSD, without any further preparation or conditioning and on a microscopic scale, it is especially useful in the semiconductor industry wherever smaller device geometry rules out conventional preparation methods.